 Abby and Nick Johnson are owners of Ox Heights, a 170-acre farm in Molkte Township, Presque Isle County, MI, five miles south of Lake Huron.
 Thirty acres are row cropped with a rotation of hay, corn, soybeans, and wheat.
-The forage is fed to our small herd of dairy goats and cattle (n=10).
+The forage is fed to our small herd of dairy goats and sheep (n=30).
 Some of the land is leased for $20 per acre to a local cattle farmer.
 The tillable land was purchased for $1,200/acre in 2010.
 130 acres are dedicated to timber production.
-The deep well drained soils provide excellent substrate for producing high quality hardwood timber.
-We specialize in the sustainable production of veneer and high grade sugar maple, red maple, white birch, and yellow birch.
-Trees are harvested with a chainsaw and skidded by our team of oxen.
+The deep well drained soils provide excellent substrate for producing quality hardwood timber.
+We specialize in the sustainable production of veneer and grade logs of sugar maple, red maple, white birch, yellow birch, and white cedar.
+Trees are hand harvested.

 Abby and Nick were educated in the College of Agriculture and Natural Resources at Michigan State University.
 Abby earned her B.S. in Biosystems Engineering during 2009.
-She is raising our five children ages 9, 8, 6, 5, and 1 and manages chores around the farm.
-Nick earned his B.S. in Biology and Fisheries Management and works a full-time job as a fish biologist to help support the farm.
-During the evenings, he serves as an adviser for the Michigan Forestry Assistance Program.
-We have grown to love this region of Northeast Michigan and chestnuts and want to give something back to the region and chestnut industry.
-An excellent way to give back is to be a part of research that aspires to develop a sustainable agricultural income for local family farms.
+She is raising our five children ages 10, 9, 6, 5, and 2 and manages chores around the farm.
+Nick earned his B.S., M.S., and Ph.D. in Biology and Fisheries Management and works a full-time job as a fish biologist.
+He serves as an adviser for the Michigan Forestry Assistance Program.
+We have grown to love this region of Northeast Michigan and chestnuts.

-During 2017, 435 Japanese/European grafted chestnut trees were planted in Northeast Michigan where chestnut trees have not traditionally been grown; SARE grant FNC17-1081.
-Tree survival was 99%, terminal growth was 1-2 ft., and a trace amount of nuts were produced in fall 2018.
-In future years, the establishing chestnut trees will need fertilizer.
+During 2017, 435 hybrid Japanese/European grafted chestnut trees were planted on a ridge in Northeast Michigan near Lake Huron where chestnut trees have not traditionally been grown; SARE grant FNC17-1081.
+Tree survival was 99%, terminal growth in year 1 was 1-2 ft., and some nuts were produced.
+Starting in 2019, the establishing chestnut trees will need fertilizer.
 Aged manure could be a very good fertilizer for establishing chestnuts because manure is likely to increase soil organic matter, provide macro and micro nutrients, increase moisture availability, and improve winter survival by insulating the ground.
 But manure has never been tested or evaluated as a soil amendment for establishing chestnuts according to Chestnut Growers of America and the Australian Nutgrower.
-Therefore, we propose an experiment where aged manure (~7 months) is applied around some trees and inorganic fertilizer recommended by Michigan State University is applied around remaining trees, comparing both tree health and soil outcomes.
-The project promotes sustainable, diversified agriculture by revealing options for enhancing chestnut orchard establishment and the feasibility of manure application to effectively manage manure and reduce inorganic fertilizer use.
+Therefore, we proposed an experiment where manure aged roughly 7 months will be applied around some trees and the inorganic fertilizer recommended by Michigan State University will be applied around remaining trees, comparing both tree health and soil outcomes.
+The project promotes sustainable, diversified agriculture by revealing options for enhancing chestnut orchard establishment, while also managing manure on our farm and reducing inorganic fertilizer use.
 A blog, video, field day, and presentation at a nut growers meeting will disseminate results.

 - (1) Evaluate the feasibility of using aged manure in lieu of inorganic fertilizer during chestnut orchard establishment by evaluating tree survival, growth, nut production, and soil health.